-At Sephora you can be a “Beauty Insider”, a “VIB Insider” or “Rouge”.
+At Sephora, you can be a Beauty Insider, VIB Insider, or Rouge.
 What’s the difference?
-Even if you spend $10 you can be a Beauty Insider, but wait, spend $350 to be a “VIB”, spend $1000 in a year and I’m “Rouge”.
+Even if you spend $10 you can be a Beauty Insider, but wait, spend $350 to be a VIB, spend $1000 in a year and your Rouge.
 Let’s say you spent $300 at Sephora in a year to buy all your goodies, but wait, the year is coming to a close.
 Spend another $50 on something you don’t need then Viola, you are a VIP for a whole year!
-Now you’ll get an extra 15% off once a year for a two day time-frame, that’s not all that special, is it.
+Now you’ll get an extra 15% off once a year for a two-day time-frame, that’s not all that special, is it.
 Nobody knows or cares if you have Beauty Insider, VIB or Rouge status, and nobody except the marketers.
 Repeat “I don’t need another mini mascara or cleanser packet”.

 More reasons to say goodbye to loyalty cards that get in the way of frugal shopping habits

-The other reason to chuck the loyalty programs is how much money you need to spend to get any return.
-Most give back maybe 1%, spend $2000 and get a $20 certificate unless of course you use their retail credit card at 30% interest, then you don’t even get the 1%.
-Just doesn’t make sense anymoreI’m sure the marketers have done their research to find out what most people spend and then set the reward levels at just below that amount.
+Another reason to ditch the loyalty programs is how much money you need to spend to get any return.
+Most give back maybe 1%, spend $2000 and get a $20 certificate, that is unless of course, you use their retail credit card at 30% interest, then you don’t even get the 1%.
+It just doesn’t make sense anymore.
+I’m sure the marketers have done their research to find out what most people spend and then set the reward levels at just above that amount.

 Nordstrom customers earn $20 after accumulating 2000 points.
 Most shoppers get 1 point for $1.
 That is a 1% return.
 Spend $166.67 a month at Nordstrom and you get $20.
 Maybe I can save $50 shopping someplace else so that $20 reward loses it’s appeal very quickly.

 I’m not picking on Nordstrom, I love Nordstrom but I will no longer play the rewards game.
 My personal Nordstrom saving trick is to purchase online using a discounted gift card and picking up in-store.

-On the other side of the coin are the hotel and airfare rewards and to those I say YES.
+On the other side of the coin are the hotel and airfare rewards and to those, I say YES.
 I limit the brands I frequent as to not dilute my rewards.
-My go to hotels are Starwood and KImpton.
-Between these two hotel brands I can usually find a hotel to fit my needs.
-Starwood has joined with Marriott and KImpton has joined with IHG so my options have greatly expanded.
+My go-to hotels are Starwood and Kimpton.
+Between these two hotel brands, I can usually find a hotel to fit my needs.
+Starwood has joined with Marriott and Kimpton has joined with IHG so my options have greatly expanded.
 Luckily I always seem to get a perk during my stay, mostly either free Internet or a late check.

 Airfare, I fly mostly JetBlue and America Airlines, both are good programs and I’m happy with what I receive in rewards from these programs.

-I find sorting and deleting the daily marketing emails I’m bombarded with is not worth the effort just to save few dollars off of something I probably don’t need.
+I find sorting and deleting the daily marketing emails Ithat fill my inbox is not worth the effort just to save a few dollars off of something I probably don’t need.
 Once I’ve completed my loyalty program deletion campaign I’ll probably switch my email and start anew with these golden rules.

-Politely say no to any request for any personal information.
+- Politely say no to any request for any personal information.

-Only buy what I can afford to pay cash for.
+- Only buy what I can afford to pay cash for.